Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Aspen is one of the best choices when it comes to skiing as it has 4 separate mountains and a good transportation system connecting them.

 With 4 different ski areas there’s slopes perfect for every level of skier from beginner to advanced.
 Buttermilk is perfect for beginners.
 If you’re more advanced you’ll really enjoy skiing in Ajax.

-Aspen offers incredible slopes and a fantastic range of amenities.
-Save time and avoid long queues for ski and snowboard rental by renting your equipment beforehand.
-This service includes delivery to your hotel room or vacation rental.
+The slopes at Aspen were just incredible and had fantastic range of amenities.
+Save time and avoid long queues for ski and snowboard rental by renting your equipment beforehand like I did.

 If you’re visiting in the spring or summer then horseback riding is a great activity.
 Ride through the Aspen Grove and get lost in nature.